 The choice of the brand was also very deliberate.
 Knix sells underwear for all women, regardless of their size or skin color.
 Their website is a wonderful celebration of the female body with women that look like you and your friends: round, pregnant, busty, thin, with stretch marks and cellulite, etc. A far cry from what you’d see on other lingerie websites.

 I tested out my period underwear at home for a couple of cycles and was very surprised by how well it worked.
 I used it as a back-up with my Diva Cup for the first day of my period and, after a quick wash and an even quicker dry, I used it again later in my cycle, on its own, when my flow was not as heavy.
 There were no leaks and no stains.

-Knix’s period underwear became part of my eco-friendly period kit and I kept it nice and ready for when my cycle started.
+No you do not need to wear a pad with Knix underwear.
+Knix’s period underwear became part of my period kit and I kept it nice and ready for when my cycle started.
 I took it with me on trips, leaving my homemade cloth pads (that attach with a safety pin, no less) at home, saving luggage space along the way.
 In the airplane, the underwear was a dream — no need to change a pad or fear standing up in front of hundreds of people with a stained pair of pants.
 Knix’s period underwear are fail-proof.